exesser/exess-skeleton/README.md

 ## Installation

-Go [to the installion guid](docs/installation.md) and follow the instructions!
+Go [to the installation guide](docs/installation.md) and follow the instructions!

 ## Developer documentation